Todd Green, PhD

 Assistant Dean, Biomedical Education

-The Master of Science (M.S.) in Biomedical Research with a Medical Sciences Emphasis program offers a strong foundation in science-based curriculum for students interested in pursuing a career in a health-related field.
-This two-year, non-thesis program introduces students to a broad ranges of topics in the medical sciences that helps strengthen their academic credentials for medical school or other health-related professional schools.
+The Master of Science (M.S.) in Biomedical Research with a Medical Sciences Emphasis program offers a strong foundation in a science-based curriculum for students interested in pursuing a career in a health-related field.
+This two-year, non-thesis program introduces students to a broad range of topics in the medical sciences that helps strengthen their academic credentials for medical school or other health-related professional schools.

-On average, 88% of M.S.
+Over the past 14 years, 92% of M.S.
 Medical Sciences students at Marshall University who applied were accepted into a medical or other health-related professional school.

 Admission into the M.S.
 Medical Sciences program does not guarantee admission into medical school.